-Martin Chorzempa, research fellow, joined the Peterson Institute for International Economics in June 2016.
-He gained expertise in financial innovation while in Germany as a Fulbright Scholar and researcher at the Association of German Banks.
-He conducted research on financial liberalization in Beijing, first as a Luce Scholar at Peking University's China Center for Economic Research and then at the China Finance 40 Forum, China’s leading independent think tank.
+Martin Chorzempa, senior fellow since January 2021, joined the Peterson Institute for International Economics as a research fellow in 2017.
+As a Fulbright Scholar in Germany and a Luce Scholar at Peking University's China Center for Economic Research, he worked on comparative financial regulation, China's financial reforms, and the rise of innovative financial technology in China.
+He also worked for the China Finance 40 Forum in Beijing, a leading independent think tank.
 In 2017, he graduated from the Harvard Kennedy School of Government with a masters in public administration in international development.
-His book on Chinese internet finance, forthcoming 2016, will be published with the University of Pennsylvania Press.
-He has been quoted in the Wall Street Journal and the Financial Times.

 Chorzempa's research focuses on financial technology and digital currency, as well as technology and national security issues like export controls and foreign investment screening.
 He is author of The Cashless Revolution: China's Reinvention of Money (PublicAffairs, October 2022), which the Financial Times named one of the best economics books of 2022.
 He is regularly quoted by major media outlets such as the Wall Street Journal, New York Times, Washington Post, Financial Times, MIT Technology Review, and Foreign Affairs.